WouterVanBeijnum/Source-Generators/labs/2a. Boilerplate/2a-boilerplate.md

 3. Observe how the generated `DeepClone` methods automatically update to reflect domain changes.

 This demonstrates the primary advantage of source generators: automatic adaptation to code changes without manual intervention.

+## Learning outcomes

+After completing this lab, you should understand:

+- How to use the syntax provider to locate attributes.
+- How to output static content.
+- How to output code based on custom logic.
+- How source generators provide consistency and are able to reduce the amount of boilerplate code.